rlk/Bloop2/README.md

 	- C7 need not be polar, but capacitor type seems to a have a significant impact on color here.

 - Pin 3 of RV1 and RV2 must be grounded, but it's not strictly necessary to ground at the given PCB pad.

+- The circuit and signal grounds are completely separate, as designed.
+You'll probably want to tie them together.
+This is most easily done off-board, by wiring the negative terminal of the power jack to the sleeve terminal of one of the audio jacks.

 [AoE]: https://artofelectronics.net
 [DirtyPCBs]: https://dirtypcbs.com